sahijoshi/ModbusBackend/README.md

 # The Need

 This is a backend repository created for providing Modbus data to the frontend client in JSON format.
 The backend is created in Node.js.
-The purpose of this repository is to get [Modbus live feed](http://tuftuf.gambitlabs.fi/feed.txt) data which is in txt format.
+The purpose of this repository is to get Modbus live feed data which is in txt format.
 Node.js backend does needful heavy operations on raw txt like parsing data, converting it into standard JSON format as per required by the frontend client app, and saving it.
-The backend has been hosted on [heroku](http://heroku.com/).
-Here, a cron-job has been set up which retrieves raw data from Modbus at a certain interval of time, parses the raw txt data, and saves it on disk in json format (in real world, it's better to save data in database).
+The backend has been hosted on Heroku.
+Here, a cron-job has been set up which retrieves raw data from Modbus at a certain interval of time, parses the raw txt data, and saves it on disk in JSON format (in the real world, it's better to save data in database).
 So, the client app does not have to do any heavy processing of the data.
-The client app can justs get a lightweight json data, parse it and display it.
+The client app can just get a lightweight JSON data, parse it, and display it.

 # Technology Used
 - Programming Language: JavaScript